 - You can either cut your shapes out of the dough with a knife (for triangles) or you can use a biscuit cutter.

-- Place your scones onto a baking sheet.
+- Place your scones onto a baking sheet or into a scone pan.

 Topping